pirey/seabird/README.md

 ### step 4: choosing petrel accent colours

-The accent colours of the petrel theme were derived from the seagull colours by reducing saturation of all hues by ½, then lowering value to achieve a contrast ratio of 4½.
+The accent colours of the petrel theme were derived from the seagull colours by reducing saturation of all hues by ½, then reducing value to a contrast ratio of 4½.
 All petrel accent colours are therefore W3C AA compliant.

 petrel accent colour                                                          | hex      | contrast ratio  | hue ° | saturation % | value %
 ------------------------------------------------------------------------------|----------|-----------------|-------|--------------|--------